NickKostovny/marketing-playbooks/README.md

 # Marketing playbooks

-How I ship marketing work at a B2B software company, with the reasoning, the tools, and the reusable parts.
+How I ship marketing work in 2026, with the reasoning, the tools, and the reusable parts.

 I am the one-person marketing function at a bioprocess data company.
 Most of what I ship is built with Claude Code, a set of MCP connectors, and a handful of custom skills.
 The finished piece goes on the company blog or LinkedIn.
 This repo holds what those channels cannot show: the decisions, the checks, and the tooling.